 - The Welcome Centre provide food packs for people who have been referred to them by front line services including Huddersfield Mission and Housing Support.

-- The Huddersfield Mission provide a cafe/drop in service for homeless people.
+- The Huddersfield Mission provides a café/drop in service for homeless people.

 - Bread of Life a local drop in centre in Huddersfield their soup kitchen is open to all every Tuesday 2:30pm to 5pm

 - Dewsbury Minster offers a drop in free food service Monday - Saturday 9.30am - 11am (limited to 3 people at a time)

 - St Anne's Community Services supports single homeless people with support needs

 - Basement Project has centres in Dewsbury and Huddersfield.
 Offers a drop-in breakfast club in Dewsbury every Wednesday 9.30am-12pm and drop-in for basic assessment 2:30pm every Monday.